Response kinetic uncertainty relation for Markovian open quantum systems: Introduction

-Various efforts have endeavored to generalize the TUR and the KUR to Markovian open quantum systems \cite{hasegawa2020,Kewming2024,prech2024}, which sets fundamental trade-off relationships between the precision of an observable and the thermodynamic or kinetic properties of the system.
-The stochastic observables, for example, the current, that appear in these bounds are usually measured through continuous monitoring of the quantum system, called the unraveling of the Lindblad master equation in quantum trajectory theory \cite{gong2016,liuCharacteristic2016,carollo2019,lidar2020}.
-Due to the nature that the information of the measured quantum system is obtained through stochastic time series of the quantum jumps, precision and sensitivity of the measured time series are of crucial importance \cite{He2023,landi2024}.
-Additionally, continuous quantum measurement itself plays an important role both theoretically and practically in many fields, including quantum sensing and quantum metrology \cite{Rossi2020,Ilias2022,Yang2023}, atomic-molecular-optical physics \cite{ueda1990,bakr2009,sherson2010,Patil2015,Ashida2015,Wigley2016,gross2021}, condensed-matter physics \cite{Fuji2020,Jian2021,muller2022,Krishna2023,yokomizo2024}, thermodynamics \cite{Ashida2018,Kewming2022entropyproduction,Manzano2022,Das2023}, etc.
+Thermodynamic uncertainty relations (TUR) \cite{barato2015,horowitz2020,liu2020tur,Dieball2023} and kinetic uncertainty relations (KUR) \cite{diterlizzi2019,Yan2019,macieszczak2024,PrechLandi2025,Moreira2025} provide fundamental limits to the precision of a nonequilibrium observable in terms of the thermodynamic or kinetic properties of the system.
+Various efforts have endeavored to generalize the TUR and the KUR to Markovian open quantum systems \cite{hasegawa2020,Kewming2024,prech2024}, which set fundamental trade-off relationships between the precision of an observable and the thermodynamic or kinetic properties of those systems.
+The stochastic observables, for example, the current, that appear in these bounds are usually measured through continuous monitoring of the quantum system, namely through the unraveling of the Lindblad master equation in quantum trajectory theory \cite{gong2016,liuCharacteristic2016,carollo2019,lidar2020}.
+Since the information of the measured quantum system is obtained through stochastic time series of quantum jumps, the precision of the measured time series is of crucial importance \cite{He2023,landi2024}.
+Additionally, continuous quantum measurement itself plays an important role both theoretically and practically in many fields, including quantum sensing and quantum metrology \cite{Rossi2020,Ilias2022,Yang2023}, atomic-molecular-optical physics \cite{ueda1990,bakr2009,sherson2010,Patil2015,Ashida2015,Wigley2016,gross2021}, condensed-matter physics \cite{Fuji2020,Jian2021,muller2022,Krishna2023,yokomizo2024}, and thermodynamics \cite{Ashida2018,Kewming2022entropyproduction,Manzano2022,Das2023}.

-Very recently, response TUR (R-TUR) \cite{ptaszynski2024} and response KUR (R-KUR) \cite{liu2024} have been discovered which further incorporates in the T(K)UR the sensitivity of a classical system to an external perturbation.
-While the proof for the R-TUR relies on a newly developed relation called the fluctuation-response relation \cite{aslyamov2024,ptaszynski2024nonequilibrium}, the Cram\'er-Rao bound directly yields the R-KUR which is written explicitly as \cite{liu2024}
+Recently, response uncertainty relations have extended the fluctuation problem to static responses under external perturbations in classical Markov jump processes.
+For classical systems, both the dissipation-controlled response TUR and the activity-controlled response KUR (R-KUR) are now available, and subsequent works have clarified their relation through exact fluctuation-response relations and more general fluctuation-response inequalities that place kinetic and entropic perturbations within a unified Cram\'er--Rao framework for broader classes of observables and finite observation times \cite{ptaszynski2024,liu2024,aslyamov2024,kwon2024fri}.
+The classical R-KUR can be written explicitly as \cite{liu2024}